jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 All the build tools and runners are there just sitting waiting to pick up a build to run.
 I don't have to spend hours / days setting up machines with build agents and the perfect build configuration on them.

-While I am using Docker, there are plenty of other container runtimes to use as well such as containerd and podman.
+While I am using Docker, there are plenty of other container runtimes to use as well such as Containerd and Podman.
 The image specification to build a container has been standardized as the [OCI Image Format](https://github.com/opencontainers/image-spec).
-However, Docker is one of the most popular and has excellent cross-platform support, so that's what I typically use as its a gentler introduction to containers for those without experience.
+However, Docker is one of the most popular and has excellent cross-platform support, so that's what I typically use.
+It's easier to use, which helps when I want to introduce others to containers.

 In this post, I'll be referencing [my project around building a Markdown Time Logger](../2021/2021-12-31-time-tracking-in-markdown.md).